 Treatment of Cat Epilepsy

 Once a cat has been diagnosed with idiopathic epilepsy – i.e. that has no other known cause – then treatment consists of anticonvulsant drugs.
-These drugs can sometimes be prescribed even when there is a known cause to the seizures.
-In case of epilepsy, the cat may be dependent on these drugs for the rest of her or his life.
+These drugs can sometimes be prescribed even when there is a known cause of the seizures.
+In the case of epilepsy, the cat may be dependent on these drugs for the rest of her or his life.

 Phenobarbital is usually the anticonvulsant drug of choice when treating cats and dogs.
-Your vet may need to work on finding the right dosage which prevents the seizures, yet allows your cat to have a good quality of life.
+Your vet may need to work on finding the right dosage which prevents seizures, yet allows your cat to have a good quality of life.